yaojinhui1993/learn/Laravel-Nova/learn.md

 - [X] Is customization javascript require Vue too?
 If then, the Vue will load more than once.

    Noop!
 The customization dependency require vue component, but not import it, so, the compiled assets do not include the vendor.

+## Authorization

+- [X] How does Nova authorization work?

+  Use Laravel Policy.

+- [X] When does Nova use `Policy`?

+  When Nova load `nova::router` view.
+  It will call `Nova::availableResources` method, in the method filter authorized to view any and available for navigation resources.

+- [X] FormRequest vs Policy

+  Policy map a model in AuthServiceProvider, when check current user whether have permission to manipulate the given model.
+  FormRequest@authorize method do the same thing.
+  The is part of Laravel authorization system.